po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/01-Ins_Compass/README.md

   * We click on the arrow to the left of the `shelterDB` database to open it and click on the `petCollection` collection that appears below.

-  * Once the `petCollection` is opened, the new document that we created appears in the Documents tab on the right of hte screen.
+  * Once the `petCollection` is opened, the new document that we created appears in the Documents tab on the right of the screen.

   * Using the visual interface we can explore, modify, and even delete the data using the `Find` and edit buttons on the page.
 In the next steps, we will learn to perform these CRUD operations within our app.